 (I) Common phenomena

-During the production process of alumina porcelain, black, brown, brown and pink spots often appear on the surface of the porcelain, and are also found inside from time to time.
-These spots are one of the important reasons for the failure of alumina porcelain products.
+During the production process of alumina ceramic, black, brown and pink spots often appear on the surface of the alumina, and are also found inside from time to time.
+These spots are one of the important reasons for the failure of alumina ceramic products.

 (II) Cause analysis